kkoutsilis/Flask-s3-example/README.md

 ## Flask

-We use Flask to create the simplest aplication and expose an upload endpoint.
+We use Flask to create the simplest application and expose an upload endpoint.

 ### Setup